ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 ## KMIP for VMware
 {: #vrw-dualregion-design-kmip}

 The Key Management Interoperability Protocol (KMIP) for VMware service provides a 24x7 highly available service to allow the interconnection of vCenter to the Hyper Protect Crypto Service.
-For more information about the encryption design in for VMware® Regulated Workloads, see [Encryption](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-encryption).
+For more information about the encryption design in for {{site.data.keyword.rw}}, see [Encryption](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-encryption).

 KMIP is a region-based service.
-Therefore, in the {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads dual region design a separate KMIP instance is used and interfaced into vCenter and Hyper Protect Crypto Service.
+Therefore, in the {{site.data.keyword.rw}} dual region design a separate KMIP instance is used and interfaced into vCenter and Hyper Protect Crypto Service.
 The available regions are Dallas, Washington DC, Sydney, London, Frankfurt, and Tokyo.
-When you order the KMIP service, select the KMIP instance in the region where the {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads instance is deployed.
+When you order the KMIP service, select the KMIP instance in the region where the {{site.data.keyword.rw}} instance is deployed.

 ## Hyper Protect Crypto Service
 {: #vrw-dualregion-design-hpcs}

 The IBM Hyper Protect Crypto Service (HPCS) is backed by a FIPS 140-2 level 4 certified hardware security module.
-It allows the {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads SaaS provider and SaaS consumer to manage their encryption keys.
+It allows the {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads SaaS provider and the SaaS consumer to manage their encryption keys.

 For more information, see:
 * [Getting started with {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-get-started)
 * [Encryption](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-encryption)

 Currently, HPCS is available in the following regions: Dallas, Washington DC, Sydney, and Frankfurt.
-It is possible, but not ideal, to use an HPCS instance in a different region for {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads instances in London and Tokyo.
+It is possible, but not ideal, to use an HPCS instance in a different region for {{site.data.keyword.rw}} instances in London and Tokyo.

-The VMware Regulated Workloads design has two use cases for encryption:
+The {{site.data.keyword.rw}} design has two use cases for encryption:
 * SaaS Provider - VMware vSphere encryption used to encrypt the management and workload VMs.
 These keys are managed by the SaaS Provider.
-* SaaS Consumer - An optional, application level encryption that is used to encrypt application data in addition to the VM encryption.
+* SaaS Consumer - An optional, application-level encryption that is used to encrypt application data in addition to the VM encryption.
 These keys are managed by the SaaS Consumer.

-In the {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads dual region design for SaaS Provider key management, two separate HCPS instances are used along with the region-specific KMIP for VMware Service.
+In the {{site.data.keyword.rw}} dual region design for SaaS Provider key management, two separate HCPS instances are used along with the region-specific KMIP for VMware Service.
 The keys are not shared between HCPS instances.

 Veeam Backup and Replication has access to the unencrypted data, and backup or replication data does not need the source encryption keys.
 When the backup is restored or the replica is configured, specify the target encrypted storage policy.

-In the VMware Regulated Workloads dual-zone design, the following steps describe the backup and restore process between regions:
+In the {{site.data.keyword.rw}} dual-zone design, the following steps describe the backup and restore process between regions:
 1. The protected VM is encrypted with VMware vSphere encryption in the VMware datastore.
 2. A backup of the protected VM is taken.
 3. VM backup files are encrypted on disk in the Protected Region Veeam Repository with Veeam encryption that is protected by a password that is stored in the Veeam database.